tarantool/doc/doc/getting_started/change_schema_dynamically.rst

 to modify the schema after applying it.

 The easiest way to change it is to delete the database snapshots and create a schema from scratch.
-Of course, this is only acceptable during development and debugging. applications.
-For production scenarios read the section :ref:`migrations<migrations>`.
+Of course, this is only acceptable during application development and debugging.
+For production scenarios, read the section on :ref:`migrations<migrations>`.

-To remove snapshots, you need:
+To remove snapshots:

-- if you are using Tarantool in the cloud, then you can use the "Reset configuration" button
+*   If you are using Tarantool in the cloud, click the "Reset configuration" button.
-- if you start Tarantool locally via the cartridge start utility, then you can run the command ``cartridge clean`` in the application directory.
+*   If you've started Tarantool locally via ``cartridge start``, run ``cartridge clean`` in the application directory.
-- if you start Tarantool in a different way, then you need to delete snapshots and xlogs manually.
-They have the .snap and .xlog extensions, respectively, and are located in the Tarantool working directory.
+*   If you've started Tarantool in a different way, delete the snapshots and xlogs manually.
+    These files have the .snap and .xlog extensions respectively, and they are located in the Tarantool working directory.

-To understand how the Tarantool data schema works, read the section :ref:`Data model<box_data_model>`.
+To understand how the Tarantool data schema works, read the :ref:`Data model<box_data_model>` section.